mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ## 3.2.
 Type errors are challenging to resolve
 Type errors can be hard to identify and debug.
 When one routine fails to check for type an incorrect result can propagate up the call stack resulting in a cascade of errors.
-The originating flaw can be hard to spot especially hard if variable aren't named to indicate their intended type:
+The originating flaw can be hard to spot if variable aren't named to indicate their intended type, like so:

 ```js
   // Cool-kid, no-consistency convention:
   var total = watches / in_use;
 ```

-If we name our variable by intended type the mismatches become
+However, if we name our variable by intended type the mismatches become obvious:
-obvious:

 ```js
   // Real-developer naming convention: